 Call for Abstract

-4th International Conference on Physical and Theoretical Chemistry, will be organized around the theme “A Meeting at the Interface on Theory and Experiment”
+5th International Conference on Physical and Theoretical Chemistry, will be organized around the theme “Exploring the Emerging Trends in the Realm of Physical and Theoretical Chemistry”

 Submit your abstract to any of the mentioned tracks.